davidhemphill/presenter/README.md

 }
 ```

-This will keep the underlying `Model` instance's `stripe_private_key` attributes from showing in the final output.
+This will keep the underlying `Model` instance's `stripe_private_key` attribute from showing in the final output.

 You may also specify the `visible` property on the `Presenter` to act as a whitelist of attributes that should be shown in the output.

 ```php
 <?php